 Company diversity statement, accommodation statement

-Your company diversity statement and accommodation statement are your pledges to diversity and equality.
+Your company diversity statement and accommodation statement are your pledges to DEIB (diversity, equity, inclusion, and belonging).
 They can help reassure job seekers that all qualified candidates are welcome to apply.
 And that, at your company, they won’t face sexism, racism, nationalism, ageism, religionism, ableism, or any other form of discrimination.